This study concentrates on the impact of sea-level rise on coastal infrastructure, ecosystem and land in the state of Tamil Nadu, India.

 Using GIS technology and information available from the government and some private entities, the study estimates the replacement cost of infrastructure, present value of ecosystems and market value of land in Tamil Nadu that will be at risk from a 1-metre rise in sea levels.
 The following types of major infrastructure along the coast were identified: ports, power plants, nuclear facilities, major roads and highways.
 For each of these, investment costs were obtained, directly from public agencies, through Right to Information (RTI) requests or from published data in the public domain.
 The data was processed using ArcGIS software as both raster and vector data types.

-The study identifies the area at risk from a 1m SLR is estimated on the basis of district-level analyses of the likely impacts from storm surges.
+The study identifies the area at risk from a 1m SLR is estimated based on district-level analyses of the likely impacts from storm surges.
 For five coastal districts, Nagapattinam, Thiruvarur, Thanjavur, Pudukottai, and Ramanathapuram, the area along the coast that is below 10m above current mean sea level is estimated to be at risk from a 1 metre SLR, because of the very high storm surges that already affect them.
-For the remaining eight coastal districts, the coastal area that lies below 5m elevation relative to current mean sea level is estimated to be at risk from a 1 metre SLR.
+For the remaining eight coastal districts, the coastal area that lies below 5m elevations relative to the current mean sea level is estimated to be at risk from a 1 metre SLR.

 Considering the implications of extensive infrastructure development in coastal areas in light of these findings, similar studies may well be conducted for states such as Andhra Pradesh, Orissa and West Bengal – that are subject to even more severe cyclones from the Bay of Bengal than Tamil Nadu – as well as Maharashtra and Gujarat, which have much higher levels of investment along the coast.